iamrachit/Cyber-Security/OSI-Layers-And-Wireshark.md

 **Which communication is faster UDP vs TCP ?

-UDP - faster | Because we are nto waiting for confirmation
+UDP - faster | Because we are nto waiting for confirmation.

 ## Network Layer